-The Research Doctoral Oversight Committee (ReDOC) is composed of the Associate Dean of Research Doctoral Programs, a representative from each of the academic divisions, two at-large faculty members, the Dean of Graduate Studies, the Associate Dean of Graduate Studies, and the Registrar.
+The Research Doctoral Oversight Committee (ReDOC) is composed of the Associate Dean of Research Doctoral Programs, a representative from each of the academic divisions that offer PhD majors, two at-large faculty members, the Dean of Graduate Studies, the Associate Dean of Graduate Studies, and the Registrar.
 The committee meets monthly during the academic year.
 ReDOC provides administrative oversight for the research doctoral programs.
 The Associate Dean of Research Doctoral Programs is Dr. Charlie Ray.
 He can be contacted by phone at 504.816.8010 or 1.800.NOBTS.01, ext.
 8010 or by e-mail at phd@nobts.edu.

-Application packets for the PhD may be secured by contacting the Office of Research Doctoral Programs.
-Printable forms also are available on the seminary website (www.nobts.edu/research).
+Printable application forms are available on the seminary website (www.nobts.edu/research).
 Potential applicants should review carefully all degree admission requirements before submitting an application.
 Those requirements are enumerated on the following pages.
 Completed applications must be submitted to the Office of Research Doctoral Programs no later than February 1 for August admission and September 1 for January admission.
 The following items must accompany the application by the February 1 or September 1 deadline:

-- Signed application form complete with all supporting documentation (Statement of Call and Commitment; Ethical Conduct; Church Endorsement; Transfer of Credit Request Form, if applicable; Health Certificate; Proof of Immunization; 4 reference forms) - · Application fee - Verification of GRE verbal, quantitative, and analytical writing scores - Official transcripts from all colleges, universities, and seminaries - Written plan for completion of course prerequisites such as languages and hours in the major - Graded research paper from the Master's degree program - The applicant must complete a criminal background check through Certified Backgrounds before the application can be considered - International students should see the section "International Students" for additional requirements.
+- Signed application form complete with all supporting documentation (Statement of Call and Commitment; Ethical Conduct; Church Endorsement; Transfer of Credit Request Form, if applicable; Health Certificate; Proof of Immunization; 4 reference forms) - · Application fee - Verification of GRE verbal, quantitative, and analytical writing scores - · Official transcripts from all colleges, universities, and seminaries - Written plan for completion of course prerequisites such as languages and hours in the major - Graded research paper from the master's degree program - The applicant must complete a criminal background check through Certified Background before the application can be considered. - International students should see the section "International Students" for additional requirements.